TheCraftedGem/incentivize/README.md

 ### What is the main problem we are trying to solve?

 It can be difficult to maintain and grow Open Source projects.
-Developers often don't get rewarded for open source work so there is a lack of incentives to make meaningful contributions.
+Contributors often don't get rewarded for open source work so there is a lack of incentives to make meaningful contributions.

 ### What is the core loop?